NikollasBenites/PN_MNTB_optimizations/README.md

 ---

-The ``results`` folder contains all the results for the paper and also some figures and csv files to check if the values of the optimization.
+The ``results`` folder contains all the results for the paper and also some figures and csv files to check the values of the optimization.

+The output tests are in ```~/PN_MNTB_modeling/results/test```: AP fits, passive fits, and simulations fits.

 ---
 ## 🛠 Setup Instructions